schnatterer/dsdl/README.md

 ### General

+* `--folder-structure`
+  * Default: `list` - creates subdirs for each list.
-* `--flat` - downloads all photos/songs of the chosen tags/playlists into a single folder
+  * `flat` - writes all photos to a single folders.
+  * `server` - creates same folder structure as on server (Works only for audio).
+     Or is there a way to get the album for a photo via the Synology Photo Station API?

 ### Photo